 Down the corridor.
 Auditoria 1-4, each with 224 seats, are on the left.
 The two smaller houses, 5 and 6, are on the right.
 Photo: Bill Counter - December 2022

-The theatre's logo on the LED screen in one of the big houses.
+The theatre's logo on the LED screen in one of the other big houses.
 Photo: Fred Topel - 2024

 The front of house #3.
 Photo: Bill Counter - May 2023